jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

 5 Tilidine/Naloxone        p.o.
 50/4mg
 ```

-## Importing Data from Excel
+## Importing Data from Excel Spreadsheets

-**Excel** is a software program that uses spreadsheets to organize numbers and data with formulas and functions.

 There is a multitude of packages for xlsx import, here we will choose one at random.
 To import data from Excel, you can use the [`readxl` package](https://readxl.tidyverse.org/) first.